Kill la Kill Volume Three

-The voice-acting is also consistently good, with minor characters and main characters alike being cast perfectly.
-There are, however, two things to note about the English dub: the names of character names and Japanese locations are horribly mispronounced (particularly Mako Mankanshoku’s name), and many characters use a lot more coarse language than they have previously done, likely to signify the ever-increasing drama.
-At this point in the series, very few people will actually find the gratuitous swearing objectionable either way.
+The voice-acting is also consistently good; minor characters and main characters alike are cast perfectly.
+There are, however, two negative things to note about the English dub.
+The names of character names and Japanese locations are horribly mispronounced, especially Mako Mankanshoku’s name, and many characters use more coarse language than they have previously.

 The episodes featured in this volume of Kill la Kill continue to entertain with the same level of action, bad-mouthing, drama, comedy and sheer craziness that has been the norm thus far.
-The insane and impossible amounts of blood shown in one episode in particular may put off some people from deciding to get into this series, as might the increased amount of swearing, but for those of you who have been watching since episode 1, this volume will provide you with two hours of high-quality anime entertainment.
+The insane and impossible amounts of blood shown in one episode in particular may put off some people from deciding to watch this series, as might the increased amount of swearing.
+For those of you who have been watching since episode 1, however, this volume will provide you with two hours of enjoyable entertainment.

 Capsule Computers review guidelines can be found here.